Rights & Responsibilities of Financial Aid Recipients

 - Know how your financial aid will be disbursed.

-- Know that you have the right to accept and/or decline any of the financial aid awards offered to you.
+- Know that you can accept and/or decline any of the financial aid awards offered to you.

 - Know the financial aid repayment and refund policy.